ELY3M/elys-switch-guide.github.io/docs/extras/backup_restore_emummc.md

     - It is very important that for both of these the `SD emuMMC Raw Partition` option is enabled, otherwise you will be altering your sysMMC which is not what you want.
 8. Make sure you have latest atmosphere files on your sd card.
-9. Your emuMMC is now restored on the SD card and you should be able to launch it with fuse-primary.bin in your TegraRcmGUI or payload launcher.
+9. Your emuMMC is now restored on the SD card and you should be able to launch it with fusee.bin in your TegraRcmGUI or payload launcher.